haseres1/Integrated-ETL-and-Reporting-System-for-Data-Driven-Insights/README.md

-# TARDISDW(Data warehouse) Personal Data Warehouse Project
+# TARDISDW Personal Data Warehouse Project

 ## Overview
 The TARDISDW project is a personal venture into data warehousing, focusing on the insurance sector.
 It's designed for personal development and experimentation, aimed at streamlining data integration, enhancing reporting capabilities, and facilitating in-depth data analysis.